 |

-Customs Control: checking the contents of a postal shipment for compliance with export or import regulations (foreign exchange monitoring) |
+Customs control: checking the contents of a postal shipment for compliance with export or import regulations (foreign exchange monitoring) |

-Customs Content Declaration: cross-border postal shipment in which a sender discloses the contents to a customs auth-ority |
+Customs content declaration: cross-border postal shipment in which a sender discloses the contents to a customs auth-ority |